tlevine/www.thomaslevine.com/content/!/why-people-like-hackerspaces/index.md

 simplify the things that we do so that normal people can do them too.

 ## Specialness
-It's great to have tools that make annoying things less annoying, but this attitude goes much further than that;
-you can see it in how people talk.
+It's great to have tools that make annoying things less annoying, but this attitude goes much further than that.
+You can see it in how people talk.

 People sometimes talk like they know a lot about a thing even though they really don't, and people other times say that they fundamentally don't have the ability to do some thing.

 You might not know much about something right now, and you might not be in the mood to learn it, but it's really hard to say that you are innately inclined to something or unable to do something else.

-I think the deeper difference between these fancy smart people (who can make computer and do internet and build things and so on) from everyone else is that the first group feels like they have permission to learn things and to make things.
+The idea of one special person saving the world from a trendy inconvenience makes for a nice narrative, but I'm skeptical that such persons are all that special.

-I don't like being in a special group; can we all just be people?
+Also, I don't like being in a special group; can we all just be people?

 ## Fancy things aren't magic
 It's not worth learning all of the things; that would take a while.